Imperial Chemical Industries: Postwar innovation (1945–1990)

-ICI developed a fabric in the 1950s known as Crimplene, a thick polyester yarn used to make a fabric of the same name.
+During the 1950s, ICI developed a material as Crimplene, a thick polyester yarn that was used to make a fabric of the same name.
 The resulting cloth is heavy and wrinkle-resistant, and retains its shape well.
 The California-based fashion designer Edith Flagg was the first to import this fabric from Britain to the United States.

-During the first two years, ICI gave Flagg a large advertising budget to popularise the fabric across America.

-In 1960, Paul Chambers became the first chairman appointed from outside the company.
+During 1960, Paul Chambers became the first chairman appointed from outside the company.

 Chambers employed the consultancy firm McKinsey to help with reorganising the company.
-His eight-year tenure saw export sales double, but his reputation was severely damaged by a failed takeover bid for Courtaulds in 1961–62.
+Export sales doubled during his eight-year tenure export, however, Chambers' reputation was severely damaged by a failed takeover bid for Courtaulds in 1961–1962.

-ICI was confronted with the nationalisation of its operations in Burma on 1 August 1962 as a consequence of the military coup.
+On 1 August 1962, ICI's operations in Burma were nationalised following a military coup in the country.

 In 1964, ICI acquired British Nylon Spinners (BNS), the company it had jointly set up in 1940 with Courtaulds.
 ICI surrendered its 37.5 per cent holding in Courtaulds and paid Courtaulds £2 million a year for five years, "to take account of the future development expenditure of Courtaulds in the nylon field."
 In return, Courtaulds transferred to ICI their 50 per cent holding in BNS.
-BNS was absorbed into ICI's existing polyester operation, ICI Fibres.
-The acquisition included BNS production plants in Pontypool, Gloucester and Doncaster, together with research and development in Pontypool.

 Early pesticide development under ICI Plant Protection Division, with its plant at Yalding, Kent, research station at Jealott's Hill and HQ at Fernhurst Research Station included paraquat (1962, a herbicide), the insecticides pirimiphos-methyl in 1967 and pirimicarb in 1970, brodifacoum (a rodenticide) was developed in 1974; in the late 1970s, ICI was involved in the early development of synthetic pyrethroid insecticides such as lambda-cyhalothrin.

 Peter Allen was appointed chairman between 1968 and 1971.
 He presided over the purchase of Viyella.
 Profits shrank under his tenure.
 During his tenure, ICI created the wholly owned subsidiary Cleveland Potash Ltd, for the construction of Boulby Mine in Redcar and Cleveland, North Yorkshire.
 The first shaft was dug in 1968, with full production from 1976.
 ICI jointly owned the mine with Anglo American, and then with De Beers, before complete ownership was transferred to Israel Chemicals Ltd in 2002.

-Jack Callard was appointed chairman from 1971 to 1975.
-He almost doubled company profits between 1972 and 1974, and made ICI Britain's largest exporter.
+Between 1971 and 1975, Jack Callard held the position of chairman at the firm.
+Amid Callard's tenure, company profits almost doubled between 1972 and 1974 while ICI became Britain's largest exporter.
 In 1971, the company acquired Atlas Chemical Industries Inc., a major American competitor.
 In 1977, Imperial Metal Industries was divested as an independent quoted company.

-From 1982 to 1987, the company was led by the charismatic John Harvey-Jones.

-Under his leadership, the company acquired the Beatrice Chemical Division in 1985 and Glidden Coatings & Resins, a leading paints business, in 1986.
+Between 1982 and 1987, the company was headed by the charismatic John Harvey-Jones.
+In 1985, ICI acquired the Beatrice Chemical Division; during the following year, it also bought Glidden Coatings & Resins, a leading paints business.